fenago/apache-cassandra/lab_1.md

-In this chapter, we have gone through a bit of history starting from the 1970s.
+In this lab, we have gone through a bit of history starting from the 1970s.
 We were in total control of the data models that were rather stable and the applications that were pretty simple.
 The relational databases were a perfect fit in the old days.
 With the emergence of